Free WiFi is not risk free.

 Strong Passwords – This almost goes without saying, however many users make the mistake of ‘one password fits all’.
 If a hacker gained this password they would have access to everything.
 CTO can assist you in best practices for passwords.

-Here at Core Team One, we are pushing the importance of IT security, contact us for further information on how to protect your confidential company data.
+Here at Core Team One, we are pushing the importance of IT security, contact us for further information on how to protect your privacy and confidential company data.